HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/regional_lab_headwater_100km2_transient_backend_compare_recipe.rst

 - `id = "transient_backend_compare"` keeps the transient question separate from the simpler backend-comparison recipe instead of collapsing both into one card.
 - `required_fields = ["transient_backend_comparison_config"]` makes the missing transient child configs visible as coverage gaps rather than silent filtering.
-- `launcher = "method-comparison"` plus the recipe-specific config path field is what lets one lab coordinate several comparison families in parallel.
+- `launcher = "comparison"` plus the recipe-specific config path field is what lets one lab coordinate several comparison families in parallel.
 - The overlay config gives this page one exact reproduction command while preserving the shared base laboratory definition.

 How To Read It